Ittoqqortoormiit: Climate

-In the afternoon of 22 February 2005, the time of year that is normally the coldest, the temperature in the village briefly reached +15.9 C due to a combination of exceptionally warm airmass and a strong foehn effect.
+In the afternoon of 22 February 2005, the time of year that is normally the coldest, the temperature in the village briefly reached +15.9 C due to a combination of exceptionally warm airmasses and a strong foehn effect.
+This is only 5.1 C-change different from the all-time record high and surpasses the record high of September, the fourth-warmest month.

 Population

 The population of Ittoqqortoormiit has fluctuated over the past three decades, decreasing about 35% since 2006.